The History of Peaches

 Although the house is still in nearly original condition, many of the antiques are family pieces of the current owners and they have enjoyed collecting original artwork.
 One recent acquisition is “Edgar” the dragon from the first ArtPrize competition & he enjoys pride of place in the front yard.

 The home is now a bed & breakfast.
 Peaches takes its name from the sign in the foyer, which was Jane’s grandfather’s: he had peach orchards in South Haven during the early part of the 20th century.
 As you enter, note the Flemish mosaic tile floor & leaded glass sidelights.
-The skylights in the hall are original & the lower set opens for ventilation.
+The skylights in the hall are original & the lower set opens for ventilation and now allows for central air.